 If you created the job trigger in an existing project that you want to keep:

 If necessary, choose the name of the project in which you created a job trigger from the menu at the top of the GCP Console.
 Then open Cloud DLP in the GCP Console.

 Click the Job triggers tab.
 The console displays a list of all job triggers for the current project.

 In the Actions column for the job trigger you want to delete, click the more actions menu (displayed as three dots arranged vertically) , and then click Delete.

 Alternatively, from the list of job triggers, click the name of the job you want to delete.
 On the job trigger's detail page, click Delete.

-- Learn more about creating jobs and job triggers, using either Cloud DLP in the GCP Console, the Cloud DLP API, or client libraries in several programming languages: Creating Cloud DLP jobs and job triggers.
+- Learn more about creating inspection jobs and job triggers, using either Cloud DLP in the GCP Console, the Cloud DLP API, or client libraries in several programming languages: Creating and scheduling Cloud DLP inspection jobs.